Funding Your Graduate Education

 Scholarships

-Merit scholarships are awarded to a competitive pool of new and continuing students on the criteria of academic merit, contributions to the GSEHD community, and input from a committee of reviewers, including program faculty members.
-GSEHD merit scholarships are limited and are typically one-year, nonrenewable, partial tuition scholarships.
+GSEHD scholarships are awarded to a competitive pool of new students at the time of admission on the criteria of academic merit, contributions to the GSEHD community, and input from a committee of reviewers, including program faculty members.
+GSEHD scholarships are limited and are typically one-year, nonrenewable, partial tuition scholarships.

-Please note: Merit Scholarships are managed by GSEHD.
-For questions or support, contact the GSEHD Tuition Support Team at gsehdts@gwu.edu.
+Please note: These scholarships are managed by GSEHD.
+For questions or support, contact the Admissions Team at education@gwu.edu.

 Scholarship Awarding Process and Timeline